top of page

 back pain, muscle knots

-Ever felt that achy tightness in your calf, back, or neck that won't go away?
+Have you ever felt that achy tightness in your calf, back, or neck that won't go away?
 You might be dealing with muscle knots.
 But what exactly are they, and how do you know if you have one?
 Dive into this guide to learn all about it, from their formation to their telltale signs.
-We'll explore what muscle knots feel like in different areas like your calf, back, and neck.
+We'll explore what they feel like in different areas like your calf, back, and neck.

 What Are Knotted Muscles?

-Woke up feeling a bit out of shape?
-Oh no, some muscle knots may be hiding in one of your muscles!
+Did you wake up feeling a bit out of shape?
+Some muscle knots may be hiding in one of your muscles!
 Come on then, let's get it out of there.

-As a massage therapist, I get asked, "What are knotted muscles?" so often that I'm considering dubbing myself a muscle knots therapist.
+As a massage therapist, I get asked, "What are knotted muscles?".
 They are technically known as myofascial trigger points.
-They are tender, tight spots within your muscles and the surrounding fascia (connective tissue).

-Imagine them as tiny, contracted bundles of muscle fibers that get stuck and cause pain.
+Imagine them as tiny, contracted bundles of muscle fibres that get stuck and cause pain.
 These trigger points become hypersensitive and cause a variety of symptoms, including:

 • Tenderness: The area feels sore or achy, especially when pressed.